hank0982/collaboration-network/README.md

 - Q3: What are the existing solutions or workarounds for these challenges?

 ## Qualitative Results:
-### To summarized the results obtained from Q1, we use Collaboration Persona [1] to describe the research site.
+### To summarize the results obtained from Q1, we use Collaboration Persona [1] to describe the research site.
 Group goals:  Continuously refine and deliver product increments to customers while improving the collaboration process

 Group work style: